 The daring dress you’ll want to wear every spring day — it only costs €22

 The proposal comes from Sohema Wear.
-The brand from Seixas has a new collection that will conquer the closets of many women.
+The brand has a new collection that will conquer the closets of many women.

 The moments on the red carpet that marked the world of fashion can no longer be counted on the fingers of one hand.
 If, in 2001, the singer Björk called everyone’s attention for her bold choice to wear a white “swan” dress to the Oscars, whose head of the animal went around her neck, also in 2010 Lady Gaga went all but unnoticed at the ceremony. from the MTV Video Music Awards in her dress made entirely from raw steaks.